 When closed, the Lotus is protected from potentially damaging elements like wind and rain.
 When open, the petals convert sunlight into both electric and thermal power–enough to deliver 3 kW of photovoltaic electrical power and 3 kW of solar thermal power per 100-kg (220-pound) unit in ideal conditions.
 Because water is used to cool the Lotus’ solar cells, hot water is a natural by-product that requires no extra energy to produce.

 The fact that the Solar Lotus can be set up on the ground, rather than a roof, and is light enough to be transported by truck, could make it an ideal solution for emergency energy generation in disaster zones.
-With a projected price tag of under $9,000 the Lotus could be a renewable energy solution for both homes and businesses at about $1.50 per watt.
+With a projected price tag of under $9,000, which is comparable to the Smartflower cost, the Lotus could be a renewable energy solution for both homes and businesses at about $1.50 per watt.